soshalyze/socialyze_doc/architecture/SAD.md

 The Heroku apps track the `main` and `develop` branches of the [Socialyze GitHub Repository](https://github.com/soshalyze/socialyze), respectively.
 The Travis CI build pipeline triggers a deployment to the corresponding pipeline component after a commit and successful subsequent build and test process.

+Code quality analysis and code metrics are provided by [Codacy](https://app.codecov.io/gh/soshalyze/socialyze) and test coverage analysis and visualization is provided by [Codecov.io](https://app.codecov.io/gh/soshalyze/socialyze).
+Test coverage is and should remain around 90%, meaning the vast majority of workflow code should be covered.
+Additionally, code quality should remain at an **A** grade with the current quality control settings.

 ### 3.2 Client-Side